Introduction:

 1. When writing your master’s thesis

-Write an application, where you state the reason for the need for confidentiality, what part of the thesis that needs to be confidential and for how long it should be kept confidential (according to the Degree Regulations maximum 4 years).
+Write an application, where you state the reason for the need for confidentiality, what part of the thesis that needs to be confidential and for how long it should be kept confidential.

 Give the name of the supervisor and your main subject, incl. confirmation that you have discussed this with your supervisor.